scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/dax.rst

 ===================
 .. raw:: html

-    <p class="mark">DAX is fast — but not cheap.</p>
+    <p class="mark">DAX is fast - but not cheap.</p>

 #.
 You pay per node-hour.
-    Unlike DynamoDB’s usage-based billing, DAX is provisioned like EC2.
+    Unlike DynamoDB’s usage based billing, DAX is provisioned like EC2.
 Each node has a fixed cost based on instance type.

 #.
-No serverless/on-demand model.
+No serverless model.
     DAX requires pre-allocated clusters with fixed sizes.
 You manage (and pay for) the full capacity 24/7, whether you use it or not.
+This is a big difference from DynamoDB’s pricing.

 #.
 Scaling is manual.
-    You must add/remove nodes yourself — and resizing takes time.
-This can lead to overprovisioning “just in case.”
+    You must add/remove nodes yourself, and resizing takes time.
+This can lead to overprovisioning for "just in case" scenarios.

 #.
 No cost offset from DynamoDB RCU savings.
     While DAX reduces RCU usage, it doesn’t reduce your table minimums or burst capacity limits.
 You’re paying both for the base table and the cache.